zuplo/docs/docs/guides/github-source-control.md

 - **Read** access to code and metadata
 - **Read** and **write** access to checks, deployments and pull requests

-After the Zuplo app is installed, Zuplo will deploy your app to the production environment.
-The deployment can be viewed in several ways from GitHub.
+After the Zuplo app is installed, Zuplo can deploy your app to an edge deployment.
+To make this happen for the first time, you'll need to make a commit on your branch (so that the deployer knows to deploy this branch).
+You can make a simple change (like edit the readme.md in GitHub or add a space to a comment in your code and push).

 To view the deployment of a specific commit hover over the small dot next to the commit hash.
 Click the **Details** link and you will also see the deployment's URL.